jfcere/ngx-markdown/README.md

 ## Road map

-Here is the list of tasks that will be done on this library in a near future ...
+Here is the list of tasks that will be done on this library in the near future ...

 - ~~Add CircleCI integration~~
-- ~~Publish demo on github pages~~
+- ~~Publish demo on GitHub pages~~
 - ~~Add variable binding feature~~
 - ~~Transpile library to Javascript~~
 - ~~Make Prism highlight optional~~